DesignCon is part of the Informa Markets Division of Informa PLC

 • Simulation modeling and analysis of interaction between power distribution networks and signal interconnects

-• Via and via array design and optimization including BGAs, pin fields
+• Via and via array design and optimization including BGAs and pin fields

-• Analysis dealing with Industry standards Impedance specifications vs channel modeling issues
+• Analysis dealing with competing impedance specifications vs. channel modeling issues

 Machine-learning algorithms can efficiently derive models for electronics and system design automation and enable fast, accurate design and verification of microelectronic circuits and systems.
 Unlike traditional programming approaches that have knowledge embedded in complex algorithms and mathematical models, machine learning uses simple algorithms and models, but with numerous parameters, that are intensively trained with complex data sets.
+Machine learned generative models cover the entire solution space vs. tradition-discriminative models.
 This track explores applications where machine-learning approaches provide alternative solutions to traditional methods and offer new solutions to challenging problems.
 Primary foci will be behavioral models, optimization for electronics design, and system analytics with machine learning techniques.

 • Static and dynamic neural network models for high-speed channels and SerDes

-• Channel and SerDes performance optimization using PCA or CCA
+• Channel and SerDes performance optimization using PCA generative models

 • ML and DoE techniques for optimizing designs with numerous parameter options